BerWang/web/03 Architecture.md

 During this module you will be working in a team to develop a sophisticated suite of tools using a variety of different languages and platforms.
 It is assumed that you already have the required programming skills...

-You should now choose ap appropriate technology stack, making sure you understand the key technologies such as Web APIs and MQTT?
-Your development team now know what needs to be developed.
-Now is the time for a frank discussion:
+You should now choose ap appropriate technology stack, making sure you understand the key technologies such as Web APIs and MQTT.
+By this stage your team should have a clear idea as to what needs to be developed, time for an honest team discussion:

 1. Are there any skills required to complete the project that need working on?
 2. Are there any potential issues with building any parts of the product?